Contact: Kirby-Lynn Shedlowski, 928-638-7958

-Grand Canyon, AZ - The Arizona Department of Transportation will open Highway 67 to the North Rim of Grand Canyon National Park on Wednesday, May 15 by 8:00 am; and Grand Canyon Lodge North Rim, a Forever Resorts property, and Grand Canyon Trail Rides will commence their 2013 seasonal operations.
+Grand Canyon, Ariz.- The Arizona Department of Transportation will open Highway 67 to the North Rim of Grand Canyon National Park on Thursday, May 15 by 8:00 am; and Grand Canyon Lodge North Rim, a Forever Resorts property, and Grand Canyon Trail Rides will commence their 2014 seasonal operations.

 Grand Canyon Lodge North Rim operations include lodging, groceries, camper services, food services and a service station.
 All concessioner facilities will open at 10:00 am with the exception of the dining room which will open at 11:30 am for lunch.
 Lodge check-in will begin at 4:00 pm.

-All services provided by the National Park Service, including the Visitor Center, backcountry permitting office, and campground, as well as the Grand Canyon Association bookstore will be available on May 15th at 8:00 am.
+All services provided by the National Park Service, including the Visitor Center, Backcountry Information Center, and campground, as well as the Grand Canyon Association bookstore will be available on May 15th at 8:00 am.
+Visitors should be aware that the North Rim Entrance Station and campground no longer accept cash and only accept credit cards for entrance and camping fees.
 The first scheduled ranger program, Grand Canyon Geology, will be on the back porch of the Grand Canyon Lodge at 3:00 pm.
 The first evening program will be on May 15, at 8:00 pm in the Lodge auditorium.
-All ranger programs will be listed in "The Guide" (North Rim: 2013 Season), a free publication distributed at the North Entrance Station, the North Rim Visitor Center, other contact stations in the park and online at www.nps.gov/grca once it is available.
+All ranger programs are listed in "The Guide" (North Rim: 2014 Season), a free publication distributed at the North Entrance Station, the North Rim Visitor Center, other contact stations in the park and online https://go.nps.gov/hpeku7.

-The last day for most concessioner services and regularly scheduled ranger-led programs will be October 15, 2013.
-The National Park Service will continue its operations including the North Rim Visitor Center and Bookstore, as well as the Backcountry Permits Office through October 31.
-November 1 through December 1 the North Rim will be open for day use (no overnight parking) only unless snow closes Highway 67 prior to that date.
-From November 1 through December 1 pay-at-the-pump gas and diesel will still be available and visitors will continue to have access to Point Imperial and Bright Angel viewpoints, as well as the North Kaibab Trailhead.
-Camping will be available to those that walk or hike in (no car camping) at the North Rim Campground and Yurt, provided a backcountry use permit has been obtained - these permits will continue to be available through the South Rim Backcountry Information Center, and at the visitor Center at Pipe Spring National Monument located in Fredonia, Arizona.
+The last day for most concessioner services will be October 15, 2014.
+The National Park Service will continue its operations including the North Rim Visitor Center and Bookstore, as well as the Backcountry Information Center through October 31.
+The last regularly scheduled ranger-led programs will be October 15, 2014.
+From November 1 through December 1 the North Rim will be open for day use (no overnight parking) unless snow closes Highway 67 prior to that date.
+From November 1 through December 1 pay-at-the-pump gas and diesel will be the only service available.
+Visitors will continue to have access to front country access points such as Point Imperial and Bright Angel viewpoints and the North Kaibab Trailhead (overnight parking allowed with a backcountry permit).
+Remote backcountry access points such as Widforss Trailhead, Point Sublime and North Bass will be accessible weather permitting and with a valid permit.
+Access to Cape Royal and Cape Final will be restricted.
+The North Rim campground will be closed to car camping but a few sites remain available to backcountry travelers with a valid backcountry permit.
+Contact the Backcountry Information Center for more information and to inquire about last minute permits available at Pipe Spring National Monument located in Fredonia, Arizona.

 The North Rim lies at the southern end of the Kaibab Plateau at approximately 8,500 feet in elevation, and offers spectacular canyon views.
 It is approximately a 215-mile drive from the South Rim.
 Points of interest include Point Imperial, Cape Royal, Point Sublime, North Kaibab Trail, and Bright Angel Point.

-For a copy of the park's Trip Planner or "The Guide" for the North Rim, please https://www.nps.gov/grca/parknews/upload/2009TripPlanner.pdf.
-"The Guide" for the North Rim will be available on-line by May 15.
+For a copy of the park's Trip Planner or "The Guide" for the North Rim, please visit https://go.nps.gov/hpeku7 .

 Last updated: February 24, 2015